 Killer recipes?
 Spatchcocked chicken with chilli, garlic, parsley and almond pangrattato; courgette, ricotta and pecorino fritters; roast tomatoes, fennel and chickpeas with preserved lemons and honey; lamb kofta; griddled squid with chilli, dill and tahini dressing; onglet with roast beets and horseradish cream.

 What will I love?
 How to Eat a Peach basically solves all your dinner party problems at a stroke; you’ll probably never be stuck for an idea again.
 That each menu comes with a story attached add bags of personality to the book (and might give you something to talk about if conversation around your table flags).
-Also, the peach-skin like cover is AWESOME.
+Also, the furry peach skin-like cover is AWESOME.

 What won’t I like?
 Most of the recipes serve either 6 or 8 people, so you’ll need to do a bit of maths if you want to adapt them for a small family or couple.